 Scammers have been top of mind in the past week, as people stream the various Fyre Festival documentaries on Hulu and Netflix.
 The deep-dives into Fyre Fest founder Billy McFarland's actions and psyche have helped shed light on the common threads among scammers.
 Because as cunning as scammers are, they're also consistent.

-The "dark triad" was first coined by two psychologists in 2002, although the concepts have been around for ages, explains Ernest O'Boyle, PhD, associate professor of organisational behaviour and human resources at Indiana University's Kelley School of Business, who studies the dark triad.
+The "dark triad" was first coined by two psychologists in 2002, although the concepts have been around for ages, explains Ernest O'Boyle, PhD, associate professor of organizational behavior and human resources at Indiana University's Kelley School of Business, who studies the dark triad.
 The special thing about people with the dark triad is that they possess "sub-clinical" levels of all three traits, he says.
-So, while they're not at levels that would typically require treatment, they're still enough to wreak havoc on people around them.
+So, while they're not at levels that would typically require treatment, they're still enough to wreck havoc on people around them.

 Chances are you're thinking of at least one person in your life — or someone in the news — who fits the dark triad.
-It's tough to say how common the dark triad is because most people who meet the criteria don't have the level of introspection required to realise that they do in the first place, Dr O'Boyle says.
-So they'd never think to consider it.
+It's tough to say how common the dark triad is because most people who meet the criteria don't have the level of introspection required to realize that they do in the first place, Dr. O'Boyle says.
+So, they'd never think to consider it.
 There are certain markers, of course, but it could take years for people to reveal themselves as all three.
 The best thing you can do is trust your "lizard brain" and gut instincts about people, he says.
-Because usually where there's smoke, there's Fyre.
+Because usually when there's smoke, there's Fyre.